Depression Anonymous Groups

 Takeaway

 Peer support groups such as Depression Anonymous can provide a robust community of peers familiar with the difficulties of living with depression.
-This support proves extremely helpful for many people dealing with this condition, and research shows that it can substantially relieve symptoms.
+This support proves extremely helpful for many people experiencing this condition, and research shows that it can substantially relieve symptoms.
 It’s also easy and often beneficial to combine psychotherapy with support group attendance, potentially enhancing both types of treatment.
+Take the first step toward getting support with depression and contact BetterHelp today.

 Depression is treatable, and you're not alone